jenniferoenning/jenniferoenning/README.md

 ## Olá pessoal 👋
 I am passionate about solving problems using programming.

-Becoming a web developer 💻
+I'm Full Stack in the web development at Bw2 Tecnologia 💻

   📚 &nbsp; I have fun while learning to program
- <br/> :purple_heart: &nbsp; Seeking to collaborate with Front-end projects.
+ <br/> :purple_heart: &nbsp; Seeking to collaborate projects.

 - Thanks for visiting.